-All staff are aware of the needs of individual children and have regular training to support the needs of children in school, e.g. physiotherapist training for disable pupils.
+All staff are aware of the needs of individual children and have regular training to support the needs of children in school, e.g. physiotherapist training for disabled pupils.
 Work with healthcare workers to support toilet training etc. New staff will have an induction meeting about children's needs.
+As part of the annual transition programme teachers meet with colleagues to discuss cases and support.

-All children in school are included, disabled children are encouraged to take a full and active part in school life, e.g. sport's day, performing in concerts, educational visits etc. support is given to children who can not attend school for medical reasons e.g. home tuition.
-Afterschool clubs are available for all children.
+All children in school are included, disabled children are encouraged to take a full and active part in school life, e.g. sport's day, performing in concerts, and educational visits.
+Support is given to children who cannot attend school for medical reasons e.g. home learning tools.
+Afterschool clubs and morning club are available for all children [at a small charge].

 We have policies in place and a named person to administer medicines and care.
-We have a strong Anti Bullying Policy to ensure all children feel safe and included.
+We have a strong Anti-Bullying Policy to ensure all children feel safe and included.

-All children with Special Needs or a disability will be offered a broad and balanced curriculum that is tailored to meet their needs e.g. speech therapy, circle time, visual timetables, social stories etc
+All children with Special Educational Needs or Disability (SEND) will be offered a broad and balanced curriculum that is tailored to meet their needs for example, speech therapy, circle time, visual timetables and social stories.